Making a travel journal can be a wonderful way to keep a record of your adventures.

 Becki Clark says: “As much as I love Instagram, when it comes to making memories, I want more than just an image with a quick caption and a few emojis.
 I’ve started to scrapbook my holidays and special days, taking the time to print out photographs, being mindful to collect any tickets and bring back memories to jot down in my scrapbook, when I return home from my trips.”

 Scrapbooking is a really relaxing way to spend an afternoon once you’re home.
 There are no rules to what can and can’t go in your book; anything that sparks joy or happiness!
 And, even if you don’t have physical tickets, you can still jot down favourite cafés, walks or moments, so they can be treasured forever.
+It’s also very similar to bullet journalling so if you fancy learning how to bullet journal make sure you check out our beginner’s guide.

 Here’s a few ideas of things to look out for on your travels: flowers, leaves or plants to press, receipts, leaflets, travel tickets, entry tickets, shells.
 This travel journal ideas tutorial includes pressed flowers – learn how to do this yourself with our how to press flowers guide.
 If you’re not a confident painter, Becki has created some beautiful printable papers for you to use in your journal – download our free travel journal ideas printables.